isomerpages/nrf-psta/index.md

       button: Read more
       url: /winners/2023/pstm/
   - infopic:
-      title: “It’s this very recognition that fuels my passion in ...
+      title: '"It’s this very recognition that fuels my passion in ...'
       subtitle: 2023 PSA WINNER
       description: >-
         Associate Professor, Department of Electrical and Computer